adamvig96/hit-or-miss/README.md

 # Replication Exercise: Hit or Miss?
 The Effect of Assassinations on Institutions and War

-Authors: Niccoló Borri, Philipp Hilmbauer, Ramzi Chariag, Marton Vegh, Adam Vig
+Authors: Niccolò Borri, Philipp Hilmbauer, Ramzi Chariag, Marton Vegh, Adam Vig

 The repository contains code and data to replicate our project to the Empirical Political Economy class at CEU 2022 Winter.